 Second year students continue completing course requirements, with an emphasis on the production requirement, and begin work on a thesis proposal in consultation with their advisor.
-After the advisor has approved the thesis proposal, the student selects a thesis committee consisting of the advisor and two other faculty members, including at least one other member from the Interdisciplinary Theatre Studies Program.
+After the advisor has approved the thesis proposal, the student selects a thesis committee consisting of the advisor and two other faculty members, including at least one other member from ITS Core or Affiliate faculty.
 Students petition for a thesis defense by writing to the Program Director, and schedule a date in coordination with their thesis committee and the Graduate Coordinator.